5 good reasons for digitalization in HR

 Digital technologies are transforming our economy and society.
 Terms such as the industry 4.0 and the digitalization of business processes are currently on the agenda.
-While some companies are now focusing on the implementation of artificial intelligence and Experience Management, the digitalization of HR processes, however, has often lagged behind.
+While some companies are now focusing on the implementation of artificial intelligence, the digitalization of HR processes, however, has often lagged behind.
 In this respect, employees are key to the success of companies, so the personnel department should be considered to be at the very heart of things.

 It is finally time to tackle digitalization in the field of personnel.
 Read about why this is worthwhile for your company in this blog article

 Personnel departments play an important role in every company.
 They recruit new talent, induct them into the company, and are responsible for the development of new and existing employees so that they generate as much revenue as possible.
 HR managers are also responsible for the payroll accounting, the creation and management of personnel files, the management of working times, leave and absences of all employees, and the general management of personnel data.

 And modern personnel departments are being asked to do more and more.
 They are expected to provide strategic advice to the other departments, prepare for decisions that are relevant to the company, and be well-prepared in the “war for talent”.
 That’s quite a lot.
 In addition to all the administrative tasks, it is often the case that there simply isn’t enough time to complete the important strategic tasks.
 And the more employees there are in the company, the greater the administrative outlay.

 - Provision of high quality services

 - Long searches for information and documents